libremfg/rhize-docs/content/_index.md

     <a href="{{< relref "deploy/overview.md">}}">
       <h2>Deploy and Manage</h2>
       <p>
-        Running a Dgraph cluster in production
+        Running a BAAS cluster in production
       </p>
     </a>
   </div>